Shopify/kubeaudit/README.md

     SYS_CHROOT: drop        # Set to `keep` to keep capability
     SETFCAP: drop           # Set to `keep` to keep capability
   overrides: # List of all supported overrides
-    mount-docker-sock: deny                         # Set to `allow` to skip auditing potential vulnerability
     privilege-escalation: deny                      # Set to `allow` to skip auditing potential vulnerability
     privileged: deny                                # Set to `allow` to skip auditing potential vulnerability
     run-as-root: deny                               # Set to `allow` to skip auditing potential vulnerability